 Most graduate and professional schools discourage heavy undergraduate specialization and emphasize the values of a broadly based liberal education as a preparation for advanced study.
 Graduate study can lead to careers in scholarship, research, or the professions.
-In planning undergraduate preparation for graduate study students should confer with the members of the department in their fields.
-The Guide to Academic Planning contains information about pre-professional programs at Hendrix.
+In planning undergraduate preparation for graduate study, students should confer with the members of the department in their fields and the Office of Graduate and Employment Connections.
+The Guide to Academic Planning also contains information about pre-professional programs at Hendrix.